10 Facts About Cocaine You Probably Did Not Already know

 Does Cocaine Cause Erectile Dysfunction?

 According to the National Center for Biotechnology Information (NCBI), Sexual dysfunction is not uncommon in alcoholics and in cocaine users.
-Forty to 50% of alcoholic men were suffering from erectile dysfunction and 5-10% had retarded or inhibited ejaculation.
+Forty to 50% of alcoholic men suffered erectile dysfunction, and 5-10% had retarded or inhibited ejaculation.
 Thirty to 36% of cocaine abusers reported erectile dysfunction.
 Alcohol abuse frequently develops along with cocaine dependence, and the reverse is also common.

 Cocaine Effects on Teeth